Updated 3 July

-The DWP announced that PIP and ESA reviews and reassessments are suspended for three months.
+Following the initial three month suspension, the DWP announced that PIP and ESA reviews and reassessments are suspended until further notice, while the DWP review what activity it can restart whilst complying with public health guidance.
 All disability benefit awards will be automatically extended at the current rate to provide reassurance to those in receipt of them.
 If people’s needs change they are still encouraged to contact the DWP to make sure they are getting the right level of support.

 Universal Credit and Employment and Support Allowance (ESA)

 If you are prevented from working due to COVID-19 and are not eligible to receive sick pay or furloughed workers payment, you can apply for Universal Credit and/or New Style Employment and Support Allowance.
 Changes are being made to make it easier for those unable to work due to COVID-19 to make a claim.